Sage Now Briefs You Every Morning

 3. Review the partner contract

-That is the whole brief.
+That's the whole brief.
 You read it, you go.

 Why It Lands Different